Wesleyan-Media-Project/entity_linking_2022/README.md

 In this example,

 - The `text` column contains the raw ad text where entities were detected.
 - The `text_detected_entities` column contains the detected entities in the ad text.
 They are listed by their WMPID.
+WMPID is the unique id that Wesleyan Media Project assigns to each candidate in the knowledge base(e.g. Adam Gray: WMPID1770).
+The WMPID is used to link the detected entities to the knowledge base.
 - `text_start` and `text_end` indicate the character offsets where the entity mention appears in the text.
 - The `ad_id` column contains the unique identifier for the ad.
 - The `field` column contains the field in the ad where the entity was detected.
 This could be, for example, the `page_name`, `ad_creative_body`, or `google_asr_text`(texts that we extract from video ads through Google Automatic Speech Recognition).